-Server in Orbit is a single screen installation with three joysticks in which visitors guide an orbiting server rack in space while listening to a spoken monologue from the machine.
+Server in Space is a single screen installation with three joysticks in which visitors guide an orbiting server rack through space while listening to a spoken monologue from the machine.

-The piece reflects on current debates around the environmental pressure of artificial intelligence, data centers, and cloud infrastructure, and introduces the notion of sending servers into orbit as a speculative thought experiment.
-Rather than proposing a solution, the work uses this idea as a narrative device to question how far technological systems might be displaced in order to sustain continued computational growth on Earth.
+The piece reflects on the growing environmental pressure of artificial intelligence, data centres, and cloud infrastructure, and introduces the speculative idea of sending servers into orbit.
+Rather than proposing a solution, this displacement functions as a narrative device, questioning how far technological systems might be pushed in order to sustain continued computational growth on Earth.

 Technical specifications